zimaexe/spotnet/docs/spotnet.md

 enable STRK as collateral
 ```

 The method can be called by anyone (e.g., a keeper) to claim rewards.
 If the treasury address is set to zero when deploying the contract, all claimed rewards will be deposited into zkLend on behalf of the user instead of being split with the treasury.
+This is intended behavior; sophisticated users wanting to bypass the functionality could deploy their modified contract anyway.
+This serves to avoid burning the STRK.

 ### extra_deposit